cyrichardson/docs-cloud-keep/api-docs/limited-availability.rst

    Cloud Keep.
 Details about the Cloud Keep Promotion Terms and Conditions are available on the Signup page.

-As the service progresses towards General Availability, Rackspace will make it available in other regions and support integration with other services.

 To learn more and sign up, visit the `Cloud Keep Signup page`_.

-.. _Cloud Keep Signup page: https://go.rackspace.com/cloud-keep.html
+.. _Cloud Keep Signup page: http://go.rackspace.com/dedicated-servers-cloud-keep.html